GSA/fpki-guides/_common/01_prepare_to_migrate.md

 <tr>
   <td colspan="7" class="desc">
   <ul>
-	<li>Work with your colleagues to develop, execute, and test a plan to distribute the FCPCA G2 certificate (and, optionally, the CA certificates issued by the FCPCA G2) to operating systems and applications across your enterprise.</li>
+	<li>Work with your colleagues to develop, execute, and test a plan to distribute the FCPCA G2 certificate (and, possibly, the CA certificates issued by the FCPCA G2) to operating systems and applications across your enterprise.</li>
 	<li>Communication is key!
 Collaborate with both colleagues and stakeholders across your agency.</li>
   </ul>
   </td>